News

 Dynamic registration of LSP capabilities.
 An implication of this change is that checking a client's server_capabilities is no longer a sufficient indicator to see if a server supports a feature.
 Instead use client.supports_method(<method>).
 It considers both the dynamic capabilities and static server_capabilities.

-Added a new anchor_bias option to lsp-handlers to aid in positioning of floating windows.
+anchor_bias option to lsp-handlers aids in positioning of floating windows.

 Treesitter